by ProcureDeskLast Updated : Nov-20-2020

 There are two sub-categories for contract compliance

-A transaction is compliant at contract level if the purchase of a product or service is routed to the right supplier and right contract.
+A transaction is compliant at the contract level if the purchase of a product or service is routed to the right supplier and the right contract.
 For example, all office supplies products should be purchased from Staples or office depot is an example of contract compliance.

 The purchase order cost consists of all steps required to process a purchase order.
-That includes requisition, approval of requisitions, creating purchase orders and sending purchase orders to suppliers.
+That includes requisition, approval of requisitions, creating purchase orders, and sending purchase orders to suppliers.

-There are various PO cost benchmarks which are available across industries.
+There are various PO cost benchmarks available across industries.
 It could be as low as $50 and up to $500.
 Of course, that is because of the complexity and maturity of the procurement process.

-Why does it matter and how to measure it?
+Why does it matter, and how to measure it?

-First of all, it is a tangible cost and if you can reduce the cost, you can either run the department with less headcount or you can move the current resources to more value-add activities.
+First of all, it is a tangible cost, and if you can reduce the cost, you can either run the department with less headcount or you can move the current resources to more value-add activities.

-For example, your team can focus on running more sourcing events instead of spending time on manually processing the orders.
+For example, your team can focus on running more sourcing events instead of spending time manually processing the orders.

 We have covered a step by step approach to calculating your own purchase order cost.